Table of Contents

 - Who will use it?

-- Why would they choose it over others?
+- Why would they choose it over other options?

-Clearly defining the app’s objective helps align development with business outcomes.
+Clearly defining the app’s objective aligns development with business outcomes.

 Know Your Audience